 CANOPY, May 1–8 Installation with cotton cord, wood, and microfilament within NE stairwell of Shepard Hall, 259 Convent Ave

 ANTHROPICA, May 1–8 Video installation with rocks and stones, DIAP Studio, Shepard 408, 259 Convent Ave (by appointment: please contact)

 I <3 The New Inquiry’s weekly reading list, Sunday Reading!
 Get on it!

 “To inhabit a subject, or have research embodied in yourself, is to be part of the particular constellation of forces in the area of your research.
 Research is thus written from within.
 You have various entry points into describing a particular reality.
 One’s practice is producing the information that you are writing on.
 Research is not prior to practice.
 You are living it, part of it; the subject is embodied in you.
 The body is very important in this, where you are, where you have chosen to position yourself.”

+The thesis work has officially begun, and my committee members have all confirmed.
+I’m pretty excited about the people I got.
 I’ve been thinking a lot about the Palimpsest, and how the idea of it relates so many of my interests together to express the same phenomenon.
 Location and experience all become psychologically or physically dissonant over the course of time, both in the natural sciences and in the most minute human interactions.
 I’m planning on working with these themes on a new project that utilizes the process of the Palimpsest, but in a more contemporary sense; also, with Google Maps, and basic wheat paste.
 It will be an interesting conjunction that toes the line of autobiography without overly specifying particular experiences.

 I’ve also gotten a bit obsessed with Pinterest.
 I’ve been using it as a digital “mood board”, and actually it’s been quite helpful in literally seeing the visual connections of the things I’m interested in. http://www.pinterest.com/binarymelt